SqrtPapere/SentimentAnalysis_CNN/README.md

 The mean number of word per review is 230 with a variance of 171.
 Using `MAX_SEQUENCE_LENGTH = 500` you can cover the majority of reviews and remove the outliers with too many words.

-Essentially three different different architectures were used:
+Essentially three different architectures were used:

 - Only CNN (non-static/static/random)
 - Only LSTM (and BiDirectional LSTM)